pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-three/index.md

 We're going to be using [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) to actually run our container.
 Fargate is a serverless compute platform designed for running containers without requiring you to provision and manage clusters of EC2 (Elastic Compute Cloud) instances.
 Since our website is containerized and very small, it's perfect for us.
 Services also require IAM roles, and in this case, we need to allow Fargate to execute our services and manage our tasks, so we create new roles for both and apply execution permissions to them.

+In the context of Fargate, a task is a collection of containers, and a task definition tells AWS what needs to be running all at once in order to make an application run.
+The task definitions will be written later onm but first we need to define policies.
+It's important that these policies be created first, or the task definitions won't create correctly later on.

 ```python
 # Creating storage space to upload a docker image of our app to
 app_ecr_repo = aws.ecr.Repository("app-ecr-repo",